vallard/CiscoCloudDayLab1/00-Setup/README.md

 #### 7.1 enable security

+In Configure Global Security:
+* Enable Security
+* Jenkins' own user database
+  * Allow users to sign up (yes or no depending on what you're doing)
+* Anyone can do anything.
+* Prevent Cross Site Request Forgery exploits

 Make sure passwords are required and allow for anybody to sign up.

+You can then create a user account.

 #### 7.2 Install plugins